 Special closed periods

-In addition to the general closed periods, a special closed period may apply either automatically due to a project or transaction (in accordance with section 5.4 of the Insider Directive) or upon determination by the CEO or the CFO in specific circumstances and may apply to (i) a specified group of directors, officers or employees and/or (ii) specific securities of other listed companies and for the period as communicated, usually ending within 24 hours (one trading day) after the publication of the relevant insider information or such project having been finally terminated.
+In addition to the general closed periods, a special closed period may apply either automatically due to a project or transaction (in accordance with section 5.4 of the Insider Directive) or on determination by the CEO or the CFO in specific circumstances, and may apply to (i) a specified group of directors, officers or employees and/or (ii) specific securities of other listed companies, and for the period as communicated, usually ending within 24 hours (one trading day) after publication of the relevant insider information or final termination of such project.
 Special closed periods apply irrespective of whether or not an Insider has insider information.

-An Insider may trade in Securities of the Lindt & Sprüngli Group outside the closed periods, but only if he or she has no insider information relating to the Securities of the Lindt & Sprüngli Group.
+An Insider may trade in Securities of the Lindt & Sprüngli Group outside the closed periods, but only if they have no insider information relating to the Securities of the Lindt & Sprüngli Group.

 In order to avoid inadvertent violations of the Insider Directive, Insiders who manage their securities through an asset manager must instruct the asset manager to refrain from trading in Securities of the Lindt & Sprüngli Group unless specifically instructed otherwise by the Insider.